cor3ntin/wg21-1/deducing-this.md

 This paper proposes a new way of declaring a member function that will allow for deducing the type and value category of the class instance parameter, while still being invokable as a member function.

-We propose allowing the naming of the first parameter of a member function `this` with the following restrictions:
+We propose allowing the first parameter of a member function to be named `this`, with the following restrictions:

  - The member function shall not have any *cv*- or ref-qualifiers
  - The member function shall not be `static`